- Take 5, relax and enjoy a read...

 Getting to Te Anau

-For those Kiwis that have never travelled to this part of New Zealand, we recommend you take the step and book a few nights in Te Anau.
+For those Kiwis who have never travelled to this part of New Zealand, we recommend you take the step and book a few nights in Te Anau.
 Only this way will you get a real appreciation for the outstanding beauty our country offers.
 For those overseas travellers, Te Anau and the Fiordland National Park region is a must-do inclusion for your New Zealand itinerary.

-We hope the Te Anau weather turns it on for you so if you know when you want to travel, call the Bella Vista motel today and we’ll help you take care of the rest!
+We hope the Te Anau weather turns it on for you so if you know when you want to travel, call the Bella Vista Te Anau motel today and we’ll help you take care of the rest!